MarkHaoxiang/mvp-score-modelling/presentation.md

 Given that we can easily find the SVDs of A_r and A_c, we can write H in this way, which is the SVD of H after a sorting permuation.

-Recall that moore penrose pseudoinverse are approximations of the actual inverse, and in many deblurring situations, applying the pesudoinverse directly on the observation yields very good results.
+Recall that pseudoinverses are approximations of the actual inverse, and in numerous deblurring situations, applying the pesudoinverse directly on the observation yields satisfactory results.
+A good example would be JPEG decompression.

 ## Method -- Data/ training/ testing (1min)